-Miss Mary J. Plerson left yesterday for Los Angeles.

-Mrs. Frank D. Ely will return to the post tomorrow, after a short visit with friends in the east.

-Miss Elizabeth Cosgriff was guest of honor at a pretty luncheon today given by Miss Gertrude McGrath.
+Miss Mary J. Pierson left yesterday for Los Angeles.
+Mrs. Frank D. Ely will return to the passed away Wednesday afternoon at St. post tomorrow, after a short visit with friends in the east.
+Mark's hospital after an illness of a week Miss Elizabeth Cosgriff was guest of honor at a pretty luncheon today given by Miss Gertrude McGrath.